How to Play Baccarat

 What is Baccarat?

-Baccarat (pronounced Bah-Cah-Rah), is a popular card game of French and Italian origins playable in almost every online casino and land-based house worldwide.
+Baccarat (pronounced Bah-Cah-Rah), is a popular card game of French and Italian origins playable in almost every Casino and land-based house worldwide.
 Despite appearing serious, elegant, and often intimidating to new players, it is, in fact, a game of few complexities and fairly simple to play once you grasp the basics - it also offers one of the lowest house edges of all the casino games.

 Is Baccarat a Game of Skill?